A Coverdell ESA and a 529 Plan are both investment vehicles that can be used to save for a child’s college expenses.

 529 plans also offer something called “superfunding,” which allows contributors to make up to five years worth of donations (up to $75,000) in a single year.

-You can’t use a 529 plan to pay for elementary or secondary school expenses.
+You can’t use a 529 plan to pay for elementary or secondary school expenses that are not tuition.
 A 529 plan is limited to only tuition for these kinds of institutions.

 A Coverdell ESA can be used to pay for elementary or secondary school expenses in addition to tuition.